ThuraAung1601/mySentence-v1/README.md

 ### Word Segmentation

 In the Myanmar language, spaces are used only to segment phrases for easier reading.
 There are no clear rules for using spaces in the Myanmar language.
-The myPOS version 3.0 corpus has been already word-segmented manually.
 <br /> <br />
 We used [myWord](https://github.com/ye-kyaw-thu/myWord/) word segmentation tool to do word segmentation on our manually collected data and checked word segmentation results manually.
 We applied the word segmentation rules proposed by Ye Kyaw Thu et al. in [myPOS](https://github.com/ye-kyaw-thu/myPOS) corpus.